ni/niveristand-custom-device-handbook/docs/express/Planning_The_Custom_Device.md

 ### 2. Design the device hierarchy

+For the definitions of sections, channels, waveforms, and properties, refer to [Key Concepts](../Key_Concepts.md).
+This section focuses on how to apply those concepts when planning an Express device.

 Express devices have a four-level hierarchy: **Device → Sections → Channels / Waveforms**.
 Sections can be nested.

 Start with a sketch of what an operator would see in System Explorer's configuration tree.
 Ask: